Jätkäsaari: Public transport

 By design, Jätkäsaari has 3 operating tram lines (trams 7, 8, 9) but no bus lines.
 The large number of arriving and departing ship passengers at the passenger harbour means that occasionally trams are fully packed.
 However, a metro stop and several bus lines can be found in neighbouring Ruoholahti district which is less than a 15-minute walk from the harbour.

-The tram line 8 originally had its terminus in Salmisaari but it was expanded via the Crusell Bridge to Saukonpaasi in Jätkäsaari in early 2012 and the tram line 9 from the city centre was expanded to the Länsiterminaali ferry terminal in August 2012.
-After the tram tracks on Välimerenkatu were completed in August 2017 the terminus of tram line 9 moved to Saukonpaasi, but after the new Atlantinsilta bridge was completed in May 2021 the tram line was extended via Atlantinkatu to the Länsiterminaali ferry terminal.
+The tram line 8 originally had its terminus in Salmisaari but it was expanded via the Crusell Bridge to Saukonpaasi in Jätkäsaari in early 2012 and the tram line 9 from the city centre was expanded to the West Terminal in August 2012.
+After the tram tracks on Välimerenkatu were completed in August 2017 the terminus of tram line 9 moved to Saukonpaasi, but after the new Atlantinsilta bridge was completed in May 2021 the tram line was extended via Atlantinkatu to the West Terminal.

-There is a taxi station at the ferry terminal.
+There is a taxi station at the West Terminal.
 Taxis from the Ruoholahti metro station and the Seaside hotel also come to the area.

 Tunnel project

-In February 2021 the Helsinki City Council approved the construction of a harbour tunnel from Jätkäsaari to the Länsiväylä highway.
+In February 2021, the Helsinki City Council approved the construction of a tunnel from Jätkäsaari to the Länsiväylä motorway.
 The projected cost of the tunnel is 180 million euro.
+As of 2023, construction is planned to begin in 2025, with the tunnel opening for traffic in 2028.